psychbruce/OS-developing-world/README.md

 -   [x] Restructure the first draft of the whole paper.

--   [x] Final draft of the whole paper & polishing the figures.
+-   [x] Final draft of the whole paper and polishing the figures.

 -   [x] Internal Review.
 We thank the following researchers for their valuable comments and suggestions: Dr. [Chris Graham](https://www.researchgate.net/profile/Chris-Graham-17), Dr. [Crystal Steltenpohl](https://cnsyoung.com/)

 -   [x] [Preprint](http://osf.io/7ubk2) & Submission (2025-03-03).

 -   [x] Revision (2025-05 to 2025-06).
 We thank the following early career researchers for their suggestions on the readability of this work: Yi-Ling-Zhang, Jiawei Zhao, and Ziyang Zhao.

 ## Conference presentations